Nikon D750 vs Panasonic GH5

-The Nikon D750 and the Panasonic Lumix DC-GH5 are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and January 2017.
+The Nikon D750 and the Panasonic Lumix DC-GH5 are two enthusiast cameras that were officially introduced, respectively, in September 2014 and January 2017.
 The D750 is a DSLR, while the GH5 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (D750) and a Four Thirds sensor.
-The Nikon has a resolution of 24.2 megapixel, whereas the Panasonic provides 20.2 MP.
+The cameras are based on a full frame (D750) and a Four Thirds (GH5) sensor.
+The Nikon has a resolution of 24.2 megapixels, whereas the Panasonic provides 20.2 MP.

-The physical size and weight of the Nikon D750 and the Panasonic GH5 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Nikon D750 and the Panasonic GH5 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D750 – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5 is notably smaller (15 percent) than the Nikon D750.
 Moreover, the GH5 is slightly lighter (3 percent) than the D750.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.